pywemo/pywemo/README.rst

 If discovery doesn't work on your network
 -----------------------------------------
 Automatic discovery may not work reliably on some networks.
-In that case, you can use the device with an IP or hostname:
+In that case, you can use the device with an IP or hostname from your network.

 .. code-block:: python